Our vision is to be a dynamic learning community where students become life-long learners, develop self-knowledge, and are challenged to excel.

-ANCS’s academic and organizational innovations—including performance-based portfolio assessment, interdisciplinary teaching, comprehensive sustainability initiatives, an advisory program, and extensive support for teachers’ professional development—reflect the CES Common Principles, and these innovations benefit students during the critical years that begin in kindergarten and extend through middle school.
-Numerous studies have shown that students in CES schools demonstrate a high level of progress academically and personally.
+ANCS’s academic and organizational innovations—including performance-based portfolio assessment, interdisciplinary teaching, comprehensive sustainability initiatives, an advisory program, and extensive support for teachers’ professional development—and these innovations benefit students during the critical years that begin in kindergarten and extend through middle school.
+Numerous studies have shown that students in schools using these practices demonstrate a high level of progress academically and personally.

 Diversity & Equity

 ANCS believes in the power that comes from students learning with and from classmates of different backgrounds.
-Our school is affiliated with the National Coalition of Diverse Charter Schools, a collection of schools with racially, culturally, and socioeconomically diverse student populations with the following shared beliefs:
+Our school is affiliated with the Diverse Charter Schools Coalition, a collection of schools with racially, culturally, and socioeconomically diverse student populations with the following shared beliefs:

 - Diverse schools provide greater opportunities for students to learn from one another.